 There is a large red pine stand around the cabin and a few large white pines, with white birch, aspen, balsam, hemlock, and sugar and red maple behind the shore.
 The property was selectively cut several years before we bought it 20 years ago.
 The new growth is primarily hard (sugar) maple.

 The original cabin was constructed in 1957.
 We totally remodeled it with the help of a Boston architect and a Marquette contractor.
 All systems and the construction were brought to Code and approved by Marquette County on 12/18/00.
+We have recently rebuilt the decks and are redecorating the interior.
 The interior is cedar, fir, cherry and pine.
 It has a massive stone fireplace, two bathrooms, two bunk rooms and a master bedroom.
 Kitchen counters are native Lake Superior granite and there is a small dishwasher and a trash compactor.
 Our contractor said the square footage of the structure including the screened porch, which is the area we use most in the summer and fall, totals 1,568 SF.

 12 x 15 feet with shelving for storage and a 5,000hp Kohler Model K582EP generator.
 It starts automatically if the power goes off, which happens very rarely now, and shuts off when it goes on.